-While the definitions in Section \ref{sec:definitions} were general, in this paper we focus on regression and classification problems where the covariates are given by $m$-dimensional real vectors, or ${\cal X}={\mathbb{R}}^m$.
+While the definitions in Section \ref{sec:definitions} were general, in this paper, we focus on regression and classification problems where the covariates are given by $m$-dimensional real vectors, or ${\cal X}={\mathbb{R}}^m$.
 We denote the data matrix by ${\bf X}\in{\mathbb{R}}^{n\times m}$, where the rows correspond to the covariates or ${\bf X}_{i\cdot}={\bf x}_i$.
-If necessary, we include to the data matrix a column of ones to account for the intercept terms.
+If necessary, we include in the data matrix a column of ones to account for the intercept terms.

 \paragraph{Regression} In regression problems, we use linear regression as the white box model.
 More specifically, we assume that the dependent variables are real numbers or ${\cal Y}={\mathbb{R}}$.
-The white-box regression model is given by a linear function
+The white box regression model is given by a linear function

 where ${\bf b}\in{\mathbb{R}}^m$, and the loss is quadratic,